If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Umbridge will need to be able to find it.
 He coaxed one last shred of magic forth and cast a faint compulsion to keep upon the list.
 Marietta can feed her a landmark and then the charm will do the rest.

-Harry picked up the silver and sapphire circlet; it gave a soft chitter and shivered.
+Harry picked up the warm silver and sapphire circlet, frowning as it gave a soft chitter and shivered on his palm.
 ‘Weird.’
 He placed it on the bust of the warlock.
 ‘There, very obvious.’

 He took a deep breath and imbued the second part of the enchantment into the parchment as Fleur had shown him.
 I just need a phrase to activate the revealing part.
 Harry tapped his wand upon his palm and stared round the room.
 His eyes fell upon a stack of old, faded, yellow leaflets with Grindelwald’s mark at its top.
 Perfect.
 What could be more appropriate for a man who’d sacrifice a child to save a country?